Haven’t subscribed yet? Sign up here to receive these posts by email every Sunday:

 This was a big week of milestones!
 Sloww crossed 1,000,000 all-time visitors.
 When I quit my career in mid-2018, it was averaging 50 per day (5,000 all-time).
 Today, it’s 2,000+ per day.
 The simple powers of consistency and compounding over time.
 Thank you for joining the journey.

 Also, Sloww Premium hit 20 exclusive posts and 200 members!
-And, it’s still only $20 when you use the coupon code in your welcome email.
+Sign up for email, and you’ll get a coupon code in your welcome email.

 2. Video I’m Watching

 📺 12 Attributes Of Above Average People According To Philosophy

 (10 mins | The Art of Improvement on YouTube)